 Grant Chesin via Getty Images

-It's almost a coin-flip between Great Sand Dunes National Park and Rocky Mountain National Park.
-But with an hour less travel from Kansas City, we had to go with RMNP in Colorado.
 Indeed one of our country's natural treasures, the meadows and mountains in Rocky Mountain National Park are worth the journey from any state.
 There's plenty to do within the boundaries, including some excellent wildlife viewing, but its proximity to Denver and ski resorts means you'll never run out of things to keep you busy.
-To get here from Kansas, you can head west on either I-70 or I-80.

-Oklahoma, Missouri, Mississippi, Louisiana
+Oklahoma, Missouri, Mississippi & Louisiana

 aimintang via Getty Images

 Hot Springs National Park in Central Arkansas is centrally located for Oklahoma, Missouri, Mississippi, and Louisiana, almost literally.
 If you turned these five states into a dart board, the bullseye would be Hot Springs National Park.
 The park is home to 37 thermal springs, gorgeous views, many hiking trails, and lots of culture.
-Here's how to get there from each state:

-New York and Pennsylvania
+New York & Pennsylvania

-The Cuyahoga Valley National Park in Ohio is a bit of a drive but full of fascinating history and wildlife.
+The Cuyahoga Valley National Park in Ohio is a bit of a drive for folks in New York or Pennsylvania, but it's full of fascinating history and wildlife.
 The park is home to more than 900 plant species, 200 species of birds, 91 aquatic macroinvertebrates, 43 fish, 32 mammals, 22 amphibians, and 20 species of reptiles.
-Cuyahoga is two hours west of Pittsburgh and five hours from Syracuse.
-Visitors from New York should take I-90, while visitors from Pennsylvania should take I-76 West.

 New England